marceloMiotto/WeatherAPI/README.md

           * Debug mode: off
           * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
         "
-		if not, please take a look on "Dependencies" section
+		if not, please take a look at "Step 2"

 ### Step 5 Postman
     Install the Postman from https://www.postman.com/downloads/